zoundibona/kubesec_automation/README.md

 # KUBESEC

-Kubesec is a tool that is used to scan your kubernetes manifests file in order to detect security issues.
+Kubesec is a tool used to scan kubernetes manifest files in order to detect security issues configurations.
 There are severals ways to run kubesec.
-It can be installed locally or use the remote kubesec available at https://v2.kubesec.io/scan For the local installations, you have the option of
+It can be used locally by installing the software or used remotely via this link https://v2.kubesec.io/scan For the local installations, you can use :

 * binary
 * docker image